When you’re about to hire someone with an amazing logo on their LinkedIn,

 Second-timers know the playbook and can execute against it faster.
 But often times, they also have a bit of healthy skepticism, a bit of baggage, from the last time.
 First-timers often know very little, but are baggage free.
 That can be very powerful.

 I thought I’d catalog them.
 You may only make 1 or 2.
 You may make all 10.
 Who knows.
 At least, consider using this list to challenge yourself to do even better.
-Even if you just crushed it last month and last quarter.
+Even if you just blew out last month and last quarter.

-And remember folks — salary vests.
+And remember — salary vests.
 A $120k salary is really only $10k a month 🙂 (ignoring benefits, taxes, etc.).
 One senior hire is not a big a financial risk as it sounds, as long she or he ends up accretive in her first 90 days or so.

 And if you under-hire too much (Mistake #1) and/or underpay (Mistake #2) … you’ll never get out of this trap.